000Daniel/Java-Projects/Random TF2 Class Picker/ReadMe.txt

 This is a random 'Team Fortress 2' class picker, this software has no effect on your game.
-This is will only output a class name and a loadout slot(1-4)
+This software will only output a class name and a loadout slot(1-4)

 If you don't know what class to play and what loadout to go with, you can use this software to decide!